spaceofmiah/taskier/README.md

 # Taskier

-Taskier is a task management application that helps to keeps track of tasks and activities, making them more organized, accessible and achieveable.
+Taskier is a task management application that helps to keeps track of tasks and activities, making them more organized, accessible and achievable.

 ## Technologies